johnrudolph/beast-master/rules.md

 Once all players have passed, pass the Mantle to the player in first place, and begin the next Age.

-*Note*: This means that two different player could Harvest the same space at Harvest.
+*Note*: This means that two different player could Reap the same space at Reap.
 - Suppose Mitch has three Acolytes, and John has one.
-Mitch Harvests the space, and gains his rewards.
-Now John has control of the space, and he can Harvest it on his next turn.
+Mitch Reaps the space, and gains his rewards.
+Now John has control of the space, and he can Reap it on his next turn.
 - However, a Colossus still contributes to the Control of a space.
 Suppose Mitch has his Colossus there, and John has one Acolyte.
-Mitch harvests, and puts his Colossus on its side.
-John cannot Harvest this space, because Mitch's Colossus still controls it.
+Mitch Reaps, and puts his Colossus on its side.
+John cannot Reap this space, because Mitch's Colossus still controls it.

 ## Beginning a new Age